ArnoBen/datamining_itc/README.md

 ### Spotify queries

-:warning:

-This will NOT work without the environment variables `CLIENT_ID` and `CLIENT_SECRET` required to request Spotify's API.
+:warning: This will NOT work without the environment variables `CLIENT_ID` and `CLIENT_SECRET` required to request Spotify's API.
+The .env file will be provided in the .zip submission.

-:warning:

 - Run `python server.py`
 - Go to http://127.0.0.1:5000/